UMiamiLibraries/RAMP/README.md

     These files include the paths to XSL stylesheets.

 ### 1.4 Add EAD Records
-   Before using the RAMP, you will need to create a new 'ead' folder in the RAMP root directory.
-This folder should have correct read/write permissions set.
+   The 'ead' folder in the RAMP root directory should have correct read/write permissions set.

      chown -R www-data ead
      chmod 2755 ead